aselewa/dropseqRunner/README.md

 Once it is finished, proceed to the next step.
 You do not need to activate the environment.

-### 1. Make reference genome indeces
+### 1. Make reference genome indices

-Use `makeref.py` to create indeces for your reference genome of interest.
+Use `makeref.py` to create indices for your reference genome of interest.
 You will need two things:

 * fasta file of reference genome
 * reference genome GTF annotations